 When it comes to new users or potential customers, it is also great to ask them this customer satisfaction survey question.

 They look at your website with a fresh eye and may notice things from a totally different perspective.
 It is worth to take a look at their opinion on the matter.

 9. Were you able to find the information you were looking for on our website?

-It’s obvious you want your visitors to find the information they need as easy and as quickly as possible.
-The happier they are with the navigation of your website and the time they take to get the information they need, the higher the chance they will return and bring new Customers with them.
+It’s obvious you want your visitors to find the information they need as easily and as quickly as possible.
+The happier they are with the navigation of your website and the time they take to get the information they need, the higher the chance they will return and bring new customers with them.

 10. How much effort did you personally have to put forth to handle your request?

-There are also great advantages for your company.
-Quick actions to fix bugs and support your Customers enhance retention and make your workflow much smoother.
+There are also great advantages to your company.
+Quick actions to fix bugs and support your customers to enhance retention and make your workflow much smoother.

 11. How did this effort compare to your expectations?

-Hint: Send this question, along with question number 10, in a follow-up survey after provided Customer support.
-At the latest, it should happen a day or two from that date, to get fresh insight on the quality of provided support.
+Hint: Send this question, along with question number 10, in a follow-up survey after provided customer support.
+At the latest, it should happen a day or two from that date, to get a fresh insight into the quality of provided support.